chma1024/DensePASS/README.md

 Dataset is available at [Google Drive](https://drive.google.com/file/d/1deXWKCKmo6ecsVcqxaCdESCSSclTlfze/view?usp=sharing).

-The DensePASS dataset has 100 panoramic images and annotation for evaluation.
+The DensePASS dataset has 100 panoramic images and annotations for evaluation.

 The other unlabeled images could be found at [WildPASS](https://github.com/elnino9ykl/WildPASS).